aaronabf/binomial-heap/README.md

-binomial-heap
+Binomial Heap
 =============

-an implementation of binomial heap implementation in sml
+An implementation of binomial heaps in sml.

+Some important functions, such as heapify, decrease key, delete min, etc., have not (yet?) been implemented.